-- if a person is 16 years or under, they are a Child - if a person is 18 years or over, they are not a Child
+• if a person is 18 years or over, they are not a Child

 Assuming the stipulation of the kind involved in 'Adult' to work, we have a certain sort of dialetheia here.
 We might call it, following Mares (2004), a semantic dialetheia.
 Note that, in terms of the distinction just drawn between semantic and worldly factors, the epithet is not entirely appropriate.
 The truth of () is determined only in part by semantics; some worldly factors are also required, such as Pat and Pat's age.
 Still, let us adopt this nomenclature.